TruClient/UISamples/README.md

 This repo is holds TruClient scripts created as examples of how to create scripts on real apps.
+The apps being tested are of two types:

+A. **Challenge pages** containing examples of technologies that might be encountered on real sites.
+We script them to experience insight into how to script on real sites, so that we can script real sites faster and better, while we are not in emergency mode.

-The apps being tested are demos pages to generic implementation of frameworks used to develop real apps.
+B. **Demo pages** containing generic a implementation of frameworks used to develop real apps.

-We do it to provide a "heads up" on difficulties that might be encountered in real apps built with each framework listed here:
+We script them to provide a "heads up" on difficulties that might be encountered in real apps built with each framework listed here.

+# <a name="Hybridapps"></a> Hybrid apps

+The TruClient scripting technology associated with HP only applies to apps which are driven by **JavaScript**.
+Other scripting protocols create scripts from PCAP files.

+# <a name="Hybridapps"></a> Hybrid apps

 * <a href="#Cordova"> Cordova/PhoneGap</a>
 * <a href="#jQueryMobile"> jQueryMobile</a>